dainst/idai-field/desktop/src/manual/manual.en.md

 ### Configuration

 Both downloaded and newly created projects can be synchronized with other databases at any time.
-Synchronization can be configured via the menu "File" ➝ "Current project" ➝ "Synchronize...".
+Synchronization can be configured via the menu "Project" ➝ "Synchronize...".

 * *Address*: The address of the database with which you want to establish a synchronization connection.
 This can either be the network address of another computer where iDAI.field is currently open (this address can be viewed in the settings section *Your address*), or the address of a CouchDB database that is accessible via the internet or a local network (e.g. *https://field.dainst.org/sync* for the iDAI.field database server of the DAI).
 * *Password*: The password of the project or iDAI.field installation you want to establish the synchronization connection with.